 The dedicated boom mic has noise cancellation that helps filter away background noise to transmit voices clearly.
 The padded ear cups create great seal which help greatly in noise isolation.

-The one downside of the Plantronics Savi W720 is the fact that it comes with a base that has to be connected to your computer and an electrical outlet.
+The one downside of the Plantronics Savi W720 is the fact that it is not a plug-and-play headset.
+It comes with a base that has to be connected to an electrical outlet.
 This base allows Bluetooth capabilities, so the headphones can be wireless.
-But it makes it impossible to move around the office with your laptop and headphones, because you would also have to transport this chunky base everywhere you go.

 The Sennheiser MB Pro is a on-ear headphone that connects to your devices via Bluetooth.
 For devices without Bluetooth capability, a USB dongle is provided to assist in establishing Bluetooth connection.

 The MB Pro comes with an awesome feature that office workers will love – the ability to concurrently connect and switch between two calls.
-This multi-connectivity feature allow you to multi-manage different calls at the same time..
+This multi-connectivity feature allows you to multi-manage different calls at the same time.

 The wireless abilities on the Sennheiser MB Pro has a range up to 25 meters, which is around 82 feet.
 Although this distance is shorter than the other headphones on the list, it is not too shabby.
 These headphones guarantee a battery life up to 15 hours, way over the typical 8 hour work day, just in case you decide to pull a late shift one night.